Life Insurance vs Roth IRA: Which is Right for You?

 Life Insurance Retirement Plan

 Life insurance retirement plans may also offer options like long-term care benefits to cover time in a nursing home or assisted living facility.
-Since these plans are founded on a life insurance policy, a death benefit is paid out to your beneficiaries after you die.
+Since these plans are founded on a life insurance policy, a death benefit is paid out to your beneficiaries after you die, making the role of a life insurance agent crucial in understanding these benefits.

 Roth IRA

-A Roth IRA is a standard retirement option funded by taxed income.
-This money is then invested according to requirements you set and grows based on market conditions, which can then be used as a source of income in retirement.
+A Roth IRA is a standard retirement option funded by income tax from taxed income.
+This money is then invested according to requirements you set and grows based on market conditions, which can then be used as a source of income in retirement, especially when you reach retirement age.

 Contributions